MinnPost/wordpress-sandbox/wp-content/plugins/object-sync-for-salesforce/README.md

 = 2.0.0 =
 2.0.0 includes a major upgrade to Action Scheduler, the underlying queue technology that runs syncing for this plugin, as well as renaming of many plugin files.
 You may want to make a full site backup before upgrading, and if you have access to a staging environment you may want to run it there before you run it on your production website.

+= 2.1.0 =
+2.1.0 includes an upgrade to Action Scheduler (version 3.4.0), the underlying queue technology that runs syncing for this plugin.
+The noteworthy piece is that this raises the minimum supported version of WordPress to 5.2.
+If you are running an older version of WordPress than 5.2, you shouldn't upgrade this plugin.

 </only:wp -->

 <!-- only:github/ -->